pulp/pulp/docs/contributing/dev-setup/source.rst

 Get the Source
 ==============

 It is assumed that any Pulp project repositories are cloned into one directory.
-As long as Ansible has read and write permissions, it doesnt matter where your **development directory** is.
+As long as Ansible has read and write permissions, it doesn't matter where your **development directory** is.

 .. note::